 VibraSector® utilises Detection Technologies’ highly sensitive VibraTek® sensor cable of which more than 500kM has been installed on some of the most security-conscious sites in the world including prisons, airports, power stations, military establishments, as well as many sensitive industrial facilities.

-Each VibraSector® analyser offers the ability to monitor and control up to 1000 metres of VibraTek® Plus sensor cable which may be segmented into 98 sub-zones.
-The location of intruder-related activity detected by the sensor cable may be identified to an accuracy of 99%.
+Each VibraSector® analyser offers the ability to monitor and control up to 1000 metres of VibraTek® Plus sensor cable which may be segmented into 98 sub-zones for the purpose of point locating intrusion related activity detected by the sensor cable to an accuracy of approx. 1 %.

 Each VibraSector® sub-zone can be allocated its own set of detection parameters so that variations in fence quality and type may be accommodated within a single system without incurring false alarms or detection ‘blind spots’ that would be inevitable without such flexibility.